PaddlePaddle/PaddleSeg/configs/pp_liteseg/README.md

 **Training:**

 The config files of PP-LiteSeg are under `PaddleSeg/configs/pp_liteseg/`.
+(In develop branch for now)

 Based on the `train.py` script, we set the config file and start training model.